-A salary sacrifice arrangement is a simple and cost-efficient way to pay off your home loan.
+A salary sacrifice arrangement is a simple and cost-efficient way to pay off your home loan if you work in certain industries.

 When it comes to paying off your home loan, finding ways to save money is always a priority.
 Salary sacrificing is one option that you may want to take advantage of.
 It lets employees of eligible organisations pay for their home loan straight from their pre-tax salary, allowing them to pay less tax on the income they earn.

 What is a salary sacrifice arrangement?